szymonkaliski/diy-monome/README.md

 A DIY version of [monome](https://monome.org/) 8x8 and 16x8 grid instruments, fully compatible with existing monome patches and software.

 itsagrid is an adaptation of the
-[Adafruit Trellis board](https://www.adafruit.com/product/1616) with the a rubber button grid from Livid Instruments (no longer made by Livid) and using a [Teensy 3.2](https://www.pjrc.com/teensy/) microcontroller.
+[Adafruit Trellis board](https://www.adafruit.com/product/1616) with the a rubber button grid from Livid Instruments (no longer made by Livid - but still available via a couple online sources) and using a [Teensy 3.2](https://www.pjrc.com/teensy/) microcontroller.
 The pcb was redesinged for a larger button spacing, SMD leds, mounting for Teensy, and added a driver chip for variable LED brightness.

 ## itsagrid varibright